oasisprotocol/old-docs/src/overview.md

 The Oasis Network is a privacy-first decentralized computing network.

-The Oasis Network separates consensus services from computation, making the platform highly adaptable while enabling high-performance computation.
+The Oasis Network separates consensus from computation, making the platform highly adaptable while enabling high-performance computation.
 This unique design has two major core components, the Consensus Layer and the ParaTime Layer.